urbit/urbit.org-reloaded/content/docs/azimuth/ecliptic.md

-Ecliptic uses external contracts such as [Azimuth.eth](/docs/azimuth/azimuth-eth) and [Polls](https://github.com/urbit/azimuth/blob/master/contracts/Polls.sol) for data storage so that it can easily be replaced incase the logic needs to be changed without affecting the data.
+Ecliptic uses external contracts such as [Azimuth.eth](/docs/azimuth/azimuth-eth) and [Polls](https://github.com/urbit/azimuth/blob/master/contracts/Polls.sol) for data storage so that it can easily be replaced in case the logic needs to be changed without affecting the data.
 These data contracts are owned by the Ecliptic contract, and this ownership is passed to the new Ecliptic contract whenever it is replaced.
 Thus it is advised for clients to not store Ecliptic's